latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 ```

 In this case, Car and Asset constructors are called implicitly, right before the line L1.
 But, here we have a problem:
-what arguments should go to where?
-Let's rewrite it this way then:
+what arguments should go to what?
+Let's re-write it this way then:

 ```
 	class Model_i1(usefulness) extends Car(brand), Asset(price) {